gregorykelleher/equity-aggregator/src/equity_aggregator/README.md

 #### 1. **Resolve**

-Orchestrates parallel data fetching from authoritative feeds:
+Orchestrates parallel data fetching from discovery feeds:

 - Fetches data from LSEG, SEC, and XETRA concurrently
 - Combines all feed data into a single stream for processing